for support, development and well-being

 “Art washes from the soul the dust of everyday life.” ~ Pablo Picasso

 This program invites you to explore the therapeutic value of working with a range of artistic modalities.
-It is not an art therapy training, but does offer an experiential framework, based upon an anthroposophical understanding human development, for exploring the therapeutic effects of the arts in our lives.
+It is not an art therapy training, but does offer an experiential framework, based upon an anthroposophical understanding of human development, for exploring the therapeutic effects of the arts in our lives.

 This course is for everyone and requires no prior experience or specialist knowledge.
-It offers knowledge and skills educators, therapists, and anyone wishing to bring richness into every day life and work.
+It offers knowledge and skills to educators, therapists, and anyone wishing to bring richness into every day life and work.

 Through art we have an enlivened path for transformation – it is the place from which the soul reaches out for health and wellbeing.

 Therapeutic benefits of the course